eseosaO/MVC_ProjectSamp/newReadMe.txt

 Testing the functionalities of Git.
+More text added.